lorr1/snoopty/README.md

 npm start
 ```

-The proxy runs on `http://localhost:8787` and the UI is available at `http://localhost:8787/ui` (or `http://localhost:5173` in dev mode).
+The proxy runs on `http://localhost:8787` and the UI is available at `http://localhost:8787/ui`.

 ### Using the Proxy